tofnoob/tofnoob.github.io/weapons/zero.md

 Note that these examples are assuming that Zero is the main on-field unit.

+**IMPORTANT**
+Zero's matrices are one of the strongest for benediction as they give a huge party wide damage increase, especially at max advancement.
+Prioritise getting these matrices to max advancement when using Zero.

 ![Team Comp 1](images/zero_tc1.png)
 ![Team Comp 2](images/zero_tc2.png)
 ![Team Comp 3](images/zero_tc3.png)

+### Trait options

+- Use GrayFox trait in teams running GrayFox.
+- If a teammate is already using GrayFox, pair Zero with Cocoritter trait.

 ---